maryuengert/TSWD-portfoilio/Critique-by-Design.md

 2) Feature the gap between students' access as the main variable of interest, rather than including it with the raw data points, and
 3) Use color effectively to show the clear contrast between states that advantage white students on these metrics as opposed to those that advantage Black students.

 I also intended this redesign to highlight a trend and tell a story rather than to offer data points for exploration, which may impact what audience is drawn to it.
 To simplify the design, I also made the decision to focus on only two racial groups and to only show state-level data.
+While the data I worked with in this redesign activity reflects only the gap between students' access to AP classes, a complete story would also include the data about access to counselors and experienced teachers, which were available in the original Urban Institute tool.

 I initially sketched a rough redesign: